Covid-19: Harris urges people not to think it’s ‘mission accomplished’ ahead of next phase

 Mr Harris said “overall the metrics are positive in relation to the virus” with the number of people in intensive care with Covid-19 down from 99 on May 2nd to 36 or 37 on June 2nd and the number in hospital also down sharply.

-“But this idea that the virus has gone away, mission accomplished, is an enemy of the progress we have made,” he told reporters in Dublin on Wednesday.
+“But this idea that the virus has gone away, mission accomplished, is an enemy of the progress we have made,” he said.

-The Minister said the National Public Health Emergency Team (Nphet) would consider all the issues and report to Government.
+The Minister said the National Public Health Emergency Team (NPHET) would consider all the issues and report to the Government.

 “One of the figures I will be interested in seeing tomorrow is the reproduction rate,” he said.
 “Once that R number stays below one it means we are suppressing the virus.